 Between White’s first lecture in 1869 and the publication of his full statement in 1896, others had also taken up the cry.
-White knew well the work of John W. Draper, an English-born, New York City chemist, who in 1874 had published a widely noticed study entitled The Conflict between Science and Religion; moreover, White considered Draper’s book “a work of great ability.”
-Still, White persevered in his own parallel research because, for White, the critical conflict was not between “Science and Religion,” as it was for Draper; rather, White held that the critical conflict lay between “Science and Dogmatic Theology.”
+White knew well the work of John W. Draper, an English-born, New York City chemist, who in 1874 had published a widely noticed study entitled The Conflict between Science and Religion; moreover, White considered Draper’s book “a work of great ability” (ix).
+Still, White persevered in his own parallel research because, as he put it frankly, “I had become deeply interested in the subject” and did not want to give it up.
+More substantially, White also wanted to make one critical adjustment to Draper’s argument.
+For White, the critical conflict was not between “Science and Religion,” as it was for Draper; rather, White held that the critical conflict lay between “Science and Dogmatic Theology” (ix).

 White’s reconstruction of the past was fundamentally mistaken.
 In point of fact, his metaphor of warfare grossly oversimplified the actual relationship between Science and Dogmatic Theology.
 Before, during, and after the time he was writing his landmark book, relationships involving science and religion have rarely amounted to warfare.